KenjiBaheux/resource-freshness/README.md

 For context, please read [Mark Nottingham's blog post about stale-while-revalidate](https://www.mnot.net/blog/2007/12/12/stale).

 ##Description of the header##
-Resource-Freshness is a HTTP header that user agents would send on revalidation of assets that were served with max-age or stale-while-revalidate directives.
+Resource-Freshness is a HTTP header that user agents would send on revalidation of assets that were served with the stale-while-revalidate Cache-Control directive.

 The purpose of this header is to help webmasters optimize the values of max-age and stale-while-revalidate for a given resource.